Amazon's product missteps risk hurting its India business

 For now, the Seattle-based retail giant appears content to ride out the storm -- an Amazon spokesperson said the offending products have been removed and the company has no further comment.

-But repeated misjudgments may do sustained damage to its reputation in a market where it is needs to succeed.
+But repeated misjudgments may do sustained damage to its reputation in a market where it needs to succeed.

 "Amazon could be on thin ice here," Burt said.
 "They need to really make sure this doesn't happen again."